IntersectMBO/plutus-apps/doc/plutus/architecture/constraints/index.rst

 Based on this datatype, we will start by creating a function which will generate constraints for:

-1- the validator script which will validate the spending of it's script output based on ``SplitData``
+1- the validator script which will validate the spending of the script output based on ``SplitData``

 2- the transaction we will create to spend these script outputs